GladysAssistant/v4-website/blog/2022-03-04-gladys-assistant-4-8-with-calendar-event.md

 ### Zigbee2mqtt: CO sensors & Alarm feature

-Thanks to Alexandre Trovato's work on Githu [here](https://github.com/GladysAssistant/Gladys/pull/1417) and [here](https://github.com/GladysAssistant/Gladys/pull/1420), you can now add a Zigbee2mqtt CO sensor & use the alarm feature in Gladys.
+Thanks to Alexandre Trovato's work on Github [here](https://github.com/GladysAssistant/Gladys/pull/1417) and [here](https://github.com/GladysAssistant/Gladys/pull/1420), you can now add a Zigbee2mqtt CO sensor & use the alarm feature in Gladys.

 ## How to upgrade?